wormhole-foundation/wormhole-sdk-ts/examples/README.md

 ## Usage

-1) git clone this repo and rebuild then cd to this directory
+1) Clone this repo, install and build, then cd to this directory

 ```sh
 git clone  https://github.com/wormhole-foundation/connect-sdk.git